lucka-me/mapler/README.md

   Provides way to convert map to image
 - [Mapbox GL JS](https://www.mapbox.com/help/how-web-apps-work/#mapbox-gl-js-1)<sup>`0.3+`</sup>
   Provides way to display the map

+## Known Issues
+- In IE and Firefox, Download is unavailable

 ## To-Do
 - [x] Fix the boundary of output image to the displayed